Dr Rachel Wicaksono

-After finishing my undergraduate degree (in English Language and Literature), I was desperate to travel!
+After finishing my undergraduate degree at Oxford University (in English Language and Literature), I was desperate to travel!
 So I did the RSA/UCLES Certificate in Teaching English as a Foreign Language to Adults (now called the Cambridge ESOL CELTA) and got a job in Shimla, India, where I taught English and Music at a girl’s boarding school.
 My next job was in East Java, Indonesia, working for Voluntary Services Overseas (VSO) as a teacher trainer.
 After working for VSO for two years, I joined an Indonesian-Australian organisation which provides English language teaching, teacher training and pre-university preparation courses in several Indonesian cities.

-Indonesia is a wonderfully exciting (and unpredictable!) place to work and I stayed there until 2004.
+Indonesia is a wonderfully exciting place to work and I stayed there until 2004.
 By that time I had become the Director of the same organisation; responsible for bidding for and managing training projects for AusAid, UNICEF, several Indonesian government departments and many multinational companies.
 I also helped set up and run the Cambridge ESOL Certificate in English Language Teaching to Adults (CELTA) in Indonesia and was an External Assessor for Cambridge ESOL, visiting courses in Asia and the UK to monitor and report on their quality.
 While in Indonesia, I did the RSA/UCLES Diploma in Teaching English as a Foreign Language to Adults and a Master's in TESOL at the Institute of Education, London University.

 I have been involved in teaching English, teacher training, research, and project and school management in India, Indonesia, Sri Lanka, Pakistan, China, Japan, Hong Kong, Vietnam, Sweden, Singapore, Malaysia and Thailand.